SeAMKedu/dxf_contour_comparer/README.md

 ![Calibration GUi image](/documentation_images/calib_gui_info.png)

-There is one test file, _calib_image.png_.
+There is one test file for calibration, _calib_image.png_.
 The file _calibration_file.json_ has been done with that image.
 The camera has to be recalibrated if
 - the focus changes
 - the zoom changes
 - its angle or the target plane's angle changes